 It may be necessary for you to take it easy for 24 to 48 hours.

-Your doctor may prescribe drugs such as gabapentin, hydrocortisone, or theophylline if other methods are not effective.
+Your best pain doctor in Dallas may prescribe drugs such as gabapentin, hydrocortisone, or theophylline if other methods are not effective.

 During a procedure, if you experience a spinal headache, the anesthesiologist can create a patch using your blood to seal the leak.